Fruit Fly Control

 Fruit flies are a very real menace in the garden as they attack and destroy soft fruits.
 They are active in spring, summer and into autumn and affect apricot, peach, nectarine, raspberry and mandarins, as well as our favourite salad vegetable, the tomato.
 Capsicums may also be damaged.
 Fruit fly is found all along the Australian east coast and inland.

 Female fruit flies lay eggs in the skins of soft fruits such as tomatoes.
-The eggs hatch as maggots (small white grubs) that feed in the fruit.
+The eggs hatch as maggots (small white grubs) that feed inside the fruit.
 As they feed, the fruit rots.
 If it is not disposed of, it falls to the ground where the maggots leave the rotted fruit, finish their life cycle in the soil then emerge as adults to continue the assault on our crops.

 Controls in the past involved chemicals such as Rogor and Lebaycid.
 The removal of these products from the home garden market has made room for other more organic approaches to fruit fly control.